Graph-Based Methods for Discrete Choice: Preliminaries

-When we add a linear term in chooser features to the logit model, the result is the \emph{multinomial logit} (MNL)~\cite{hoffman1988multinomial, mcfadden1973conditional}, with utilities $u_{\theta}(i, C, a) = u_i + \b{\gamma_i}^T\b{x_a}$, where $u_i$ are item-specific utilities and $\b{\gamma_i}$ is a vector of item-specific coefficients capturing interactions with the chooser features $\b{x_a}$.
-Similarly, when we add a linear term in item features, the result is a \emph{conditional logit} (CL), with utilities $u_i + \b{\theta}^T\b{y_i}$.
-The \emph{conditional multinomial logit} (CML) has both the chooser and item feature terms: $u_i + \b{\theta}^T\b{y_i} + \b{\gamma_i}^T\b{x_a}$.
+When we add a linear term in chooser features to the logit model, the result is the \emph{multinomial logit} (MNL)~\citep{hoffman1988multinomial, mcfadden1973conditional}, with utilities $u_{\theta}(i, C, a) = u_i + \bm{\gamma_i}^T\bm{x_a}$, where $u_i$ are item-specific utilities and $\bm{\gamma_i}$ is a vector of item-specific coefficients capturing interactions with the chooser features $\bm{x_a}$.
+Similarly, when we add a linear term in item features, the result is a \emph{conditional logit} (CL), with utilities $u_i + \bm{\varphi}^T\bm{y_i}$.
+The \emph{conditional multinomial logit} (CML) has both the chooser and item feature terms: $u_i + \bm{\varphi}^T\bm{y_i} + \bm{\gamma_i}^T\bm{x_a}$.
+In order to capture heterogeneous preferences among a group of choosers, one natural approach is to allow each chooser $a$ to have different logit utilities.
+We call this a \emph{per-chooser logit}, which is specified by per-chooser utilities $u_{\bm \theta}(i, C, a) = u_{ia}$.
+Similarly, a \emph{per-chooser conditional logit} has varying item feature coefficients $\bm \varphi_a$ for each chooser $a$, with $u_{\bm \theta}(i, C, a) = u_{ia} + \bm{\varphi}_a^T\bm{y_i}$.
+More generally, we call any choice model parameter which varies across choosers a \emph{per-chooser parameter}.

 In addition to this standard discrete choice setup, our settings also have a network describing the relationships between choosers.
 Choosers are nodes in an undirected graph $G = (\A, E)$ where the presence of an edge $(a, b)\in E$ indicates a connection between $a$ and $b$ (e.g., a friendship).
 We assume $G$ is connected.
 The \emph{Laplacian} of $G$ is $L = D - A$, where $D$ is the diagonal degree matrix of $G$ and $A$ is the adjacency matrix.
+The Laplacian has a number of useful applications, including in graph clustering~\citep{hagen1991fast} and counting spanning trees~\citep{merris1994laplacian}.
+For our purposes, the key property of the Laplacian is that quadratic forms of $L$ measure how much a node-wise vector differs across edges of the graph (we elaborate on this property below).
 We use $n = |\A|$, $m = |E|$, and $k = |U|$.
+Finally, $I$ denotes the identity matrix.